InformaticsMatters/fragnet/fragnet-search/README.md

 | calcs  | Query | No       | Comma separated list of the calculations to be performed on the resulting molecules.
 See below for details. |
 | limit  | Query | No       | The maximum number of paths to return from the graph query.
 Default is 1000 and this is usually more than enough.
 Values greater than 5000 are not permitted. |

-An example query run with `curl`, where the Fragnet server address is in the `FRAGNET_SERVER` environment variable, might look like this:
+An example query run with [curl], where the Fragnet server address is set in the `FRAGNET_SERVER` environment variable, might look like this:

 ```
 curl "http://${FRAGNET_SERVER}:8080/fragnet-search/rest/v1/search/neighbourhood/c1ccc%28Nc2nc3ccccc3o2%29cc1?hac=3&rac=1&hops=2&calcs=LOGP,SIM_RDKIT_TANIMOTO"
 ```
 Note that the query molecule is specified as smiles and must by URL encoded.

-Results are of type `Fragment Neighbourhood results` described below.
+Results are of type **Fragment Neighbourhood results** described below.

 ## Search details